kanbanyte/sepb/assessments/test_report.md

 This section outlines the standards that the project must meet to be considered acceptable for deployment.
 This will be done by looking at the product level as well as the testing stages.

-The pass/fail criteria used is the on outlined in the test plan.
+The pass/fail criteria used is outlined in the test plan.
 Within the test plan document, it is described that the criteria will help make sure that the project meets the necessary requirements as well as ensuring the project is at an acceptable standard of quality.
 The predefined criteria provided clear guidelines for assessing whether the system meets the desired level of functionality,